sergiozygmunt/sergiozygmunt.com/demo/projects.md

 ## Community Technology Program

-I designed and currently ran a free community program which provides local community members with a number of technology resources via in-person sessions and Online training.
+I designed and ran a free community program which provides local community members with a number of technology resources via in-person sessions and Online training.

 ## AssetAware (2015)